zakuArbor/neocities-randombits/_posts/micro/2024/dec/2024-12-29-alias-interactive.md

 permalink: micro/2024/12/:title
 ---

-I previously mentioned that [I lost my file](../jekyll-cache) by accidentally overwritting my file using the `cp` command.
+I previously mentioned that [I lost my file](./jekyll-cache) by accidentally overwriting my file using the `cp` command.
 This got me thinking as to why this would be impossible on my work laptop since I would be constantly bombarded with a prompt to confirm my intention to overwrite the file.

 ```